Considerations for Certain Concomitant Medications in Patients With COVID-19

-Individuals with underlying medical conditions such as cardiovascular disease, pulmonary disease, diabetes, or malignancy are at higher risk of severe illness with COVID-19.
+Individuals with underlying medical conditions, such as cardiovascular disease, pulmonary disease, diabetes, and malignancy, are at higher risk of severe illness with COVID-19.
 These patients are often prescribed medications to treat their underlying medical conditions.
 It is unclear whether these concomitant medications have a positive or negative impact on the treatment and outcomes of COVID-19.

 The following section reviews the available data on the use of certain concomitant medications for comorbid conditions in patients with COVID-19 and discusses the considerations clinicians should be aware of when evaluating a patient’s concomitant therapy.
 When prescribing medications for the treatment of COVID-19, clinicians should always assess the patient’s current medications for potential drug interactions and adverse effects.
-The decision to continue or change medication therapy should be based on an individual patient’s condition.
+The decision to continue or change a patient’s medications should be individualized based on their condition.

 Patients with COVID-19 who are treated with concomitant medications for an underlying medical condition should not discontinue these medications during acute management of COVID-19 unless discontinuation is otherwise warranted by their clinical condition (AIII).
-Several commonly used medications have been proposed to have direct effects on SARS-CoV-2 or to impact the pathogenesis of COVID-19.
-This section will address considerations for using these medications as potential treatments for COVID-19 if data are available.
+Some of these medications have been evaluated as potential treatments for COVID-19; this section will discuss the available data and any additional considerations that clinicians should be aware of when using these medications.

 Angiotensin-Converting Enzyme Inhibitors and Angiotensin Receptor Blockers